Orzo Pasta with Zucchini and Chickpeas

-This zucchini orzo is a quick 20-minute pasta recipe!
-It’s loaded with fresh herbs, zucchini and a short-cut sauce.
+This pasta with zucchini and chickpeas is a quick 20-minute recipe!
+It’s made with orzo pasta, chickpeas, fresh zucchini, and a light sauce.
 It’s perfect for those nights when you want something fast and easy.

 overhead photo of a pasta dish in a skillet